XuShenLZ/Multi_Car_Parking/README.md

 ### 06/03/2019
 1. **[large-map branch]** Improved the collision detection while turning.
 Now the detection pattern is the same as the case in straight lane.
 2. **[large-map branch]** The time counter should be working properly and available for study.
+3. **[large-map branch]** Finished the repeatation test and record the waiting time into CSV file.
-3. To-do: Examine the decentralized method and possible dead lock.
+4. To-do: Examine the decentralized method and possible dead lock.
 Think about the way to rewrite the spot allocation.

 ### 06/03/2019
 1. **[large-map branch]** Added the collision detetcion while turning.